g4dpz/predict4java/README.md

 Neoklis Kyriazis, 5B4AZ, later re-wrote Dr. Kelso's code in C, and released it under the GNU GPL in 2002.
 PREDICT's core is based on 5B4AZ's code translation efforts.

+The project has been ported again to be an Eclipse / Maven project

 The Author of this version is: David A. B. Johnson, G4DPZ <dave@g4dpz.me.uk>